-The Directors place on record their deep appreciation towards IGL's valued customersfor their continued cooperation & support and look forward to the continuance of thisrelationship in future also.
+The Directors place on record their deep appreciation towards IGL's valued customersfor their continued patronage support and look forward to the continuance of thisrelationship in future also.

 The Directors wish to express their gratitude to all the shareholders for theircontinued trust and support.

 The Directors also sincerely acknowledge the contributions made by all the employees ofIGL for their dedicated services to the Company.

 For and on behalf of Board of Directors